 # Maxim of MoralThe leading norm throughout this essay is what I would like to call the Maxim of Moral: damage and a “retrospective” part aimed at making up for actual damages.
 The following chapters will define the notion of damage and show how the maxim can be implemented in reality.

-This essay builds its terms on the notion of damage.
-I.e. the ground terms of this essay will be negative notions like “Theft” and “Injury”.
+This essay builds its terms on the notion of damage, i.e., the ground terms of this essay are negative notions like “Theft” and “Injury”.
 Alternatively, it is possible to build law on the notion of “legal goods” (“Rechtsgüter” in German Law).
 Legal goods are positive values like “Property” and “Health”.
 Damage would then be defined as a reduction of these values.
-Some offenses can be described easily in terms of legal goods (e.g. a theft is a reduction of property), whereas others cannot (e.g. lying).
-Hence this essay uses the notion of damage instead of on the notion of legal goods.
+Some offenses can be described easily in terms of legal goods: theft, e.g., is a reduction of property.
+Others, however cannot: it is difficult to see what legal good is reduced by lying.
+Hence, this essay uses the notion of damage instead of on the notion of legal goods.

 # Misconceptions about OffensesFrom the point of view of the Maxim of Moral, there are a number of common misconceptions about offenses: